Romallo

 Romallo (Romàl) is a comune (municipality) in Trentino in the northern Italian region Trentino-Alto Adige/Südtirol, located about 35 km north of Trento.
 As of 31 December 2004, it had a population of 576 and an area of 2.4 km2.

+Romallo's parish church is the Chiesa di San Vitale.

-Romallo borders the following municipalities: Revò, Cloz, Dambel and Sanzeno.
+Romallo borders the municipalities of Revò, Cloz, Dambel and Sanzeno.